vasilakisfil/Introspected-REST/README.md

 application/vnd.api+json, application/problem-extensive+json, application/problem+json; q=0.8
 ```

-### 11.5.
-Signaling and negotiating MicroTypes
-Note that delivering problem+json (a Media Type that was never negotiated) is a problem in REST API as well!
-2 issues
-1. Root/home endpoint has multiple MicroTypes (for metadata mostly) (use the Media Type token as JSON attribute)
-2. Unexpected MicroType at any point (like updating an Object and getting an Errors object).
-3. Order of MicroTypes (JSON-LD vs JsonSchema)
-4. Identification of MicroTypes

 ### 11.6.
 Automating the documentation generation
 The documentation of our API should be a dedicated page under out's API url namespace (i.e. `/api`),